Weir offers comprehensive workplace investigation services to all employment sectors.

 - Compliance complaints related to award breach, underpayment, failure to provide employee entitlements and breach of the National Employment Standards (NES).

 If you think there are circumstances in your workplace that require investigation or you would just like to receive some guidance about steps your organisation may need to take, please do not hesitate to contact us.
 WEIR can also help with workplace investigation training to enable your staff to carry out more effective formal and informal internal investigations.

-We offer workplace investigation services nationwide, with staff and offices on the east coast of Australia, including Sydney, Melbourne, Canberra, and Brisbane.
+We offer workplace investigation services nationwide, with staff and offices on the east coast of Australia, including Sydney, Melbourne, Canberra, Central Coast, Gold Coast or Brisbane.
 Contact us to find out more.